ibm-cloud-docs/sap-reference-architecture/sap-ra-sizing-faqs.md

 ## Do I have to deploy SAP Solutions Manager and SAProuter?
 If yes, is there a recommended infrastructure?
 {: faq}

 No, deploying SAP Solutions Manager and SAProuter is not mandatory when working with a training, sandbox, or similar environment.
-However, it is best that these components be deployed in your production environment.
+However, it's best that the components be deployed in your production environment.